-NOTE: If you own an AVRISP mkII USB programmer, you can still use BASCOM-AVR for developing your code.
+- Note: If you own an AVRISP mkII USB programmer, you can still use BASCOM-AVR for developing your code.
 Rather than using BASCOM-AVR for programming your microcontroller, however, you will compile a HEX code for your BASIC program, then burn the HEX code into the microcontroller with Atmel’s Studio 4 IDE.

 We’ve included both the Pass Key BASCOM-AVR code, as well as a demo BASCOM-AVR program for the stock AVR-MT dev board.
 Both of these programs can be downloaded, compiled within the BASCOM-AVR IDE, and programmed on the ATtiny2313 microcontroller on your Olimex AVR-MT dev board.

-Time: 2 hours
+- Time: 2 hours

 2. Add two jumpers.
-Cut the short lengths of scrap wire to approximately 1/2-inch long, strip off some insulation from each end, and bend each wire into a “U” shape.
+Cut the short lengths of scrap wire to approximately a half-inch long, strip off some insulation from each end, and bend each wire into a “U” shape.
 Carefully solder the first jumper between the two pins of the previously removed component: D1.
 Next, solder the second jumper between the input and output pins of the previously removed component: VR.
 These pins are the two outside pins of the three-pin VR.

 5. Download the BASCOM-AVR MVR-MT Demo program.
 Download the Demo program, create a HEX file with BASCOM-AVR, and burn this file onto the AVR-MT board with Atmel Studio 4 and your AVR programmer.
-Remember to turn on the 5V power supply prior to connecting the AVR programmer.
+Remember to turn on the 5-volt power supply prior to connecting the AVR programmer.

 6. Run the Demo program.
 Ensure that the Demo program properly lights the LED, activates the LCD, and plays “Here Come the Saints” on the AVR-MT buzzer.
-This step will verify that your 5V power conversion is functioning correctly.
+This step will verify that your 5-volt power conversion is functioning correctly.

 7. Load the Pass Key code.
 Once the Demo program checks out, download the Pass Key program, create a HEX file in BASCOM-AVR, and burn this file on the AVR-MT dev board.

-NOTE: The random numbers in BASCOM-AVR are generated by the compiler.
+- Note: The random numbers in BASCOM-AVR are generated by the compiler.
 Therefore, the “random” sequence will be the same every time the Pass Key program is executed.
 If you don’t like this rote repetition, you can modify the program like this:

 If a 16-character password is not to your liking, then modify the code for enabling different password lengths via different dev board button presses.
 Now slip Pass Key inside its leather case and head smartly off to any security encrypted destination.
-By using Pass Key your password prowess should be much more robust which should help you get a better night’s sleep.
+By using Pass Key, your password prowess should be much more robust, which should help you get a better night’s sleep.
 Good night, Pass Key.